 also features Icon and Rocket as members of the Justice League of America

-, and has been confirmed to be adding Static to the cast in season two.
+, and Static joins the cast in season two.

 Tropes included in various Milestone Comics include:

 - A God Am I: Rift, the villain from Worlds Collide.
 He believed he'd created both the DC Universe and the Milestone one.
 However it seems he was just delusional (albeit really, really powerful).

 - Alternate Company Equivalent: Icon for Superman, Hardware for Steel, Static for Superboy, etc.- Lampshaded in Worlds Collide.